 In other cases, they could offer an upfront settlement to bait victims into accepting the offer.
 In most cases, the first offer from an insurance company isn’t adequate.

-Trucking accidents are more serious due to the size of the trucks.
+Trucking accidents are different from car accidents because they are often more serious due to the size of the trucks.
 Many victims have crippling injuries that require months of care.
 These types of accidents also command higher payouts.
 The victim must have enough money to cover long-term injuries.

 Due to various commercial regulations, victims must also know where to assign liability.
 Additionally, they must deal with insurance companies looking to deny truck accident claims at every turn.
-However, an attorney can help you pinpoint liability and combat insurance companies.
+However, a Columbia car accident attorney can help you pinpoint liability and combat insurance companies.

 Did you suffer through a truck accident?
-Contact us today to learn how we can help you.
+Contact our South Carolina truck accident lawyers today to learn how we can help you.